olin/clubs/charters/Badminton-Club.md

-﻿# Badminton Club
+# Badminton Club
-*Last Updated 2018-09-01*
+*Last Updated 2019-09-03*

 ## Purpose
 The goal of Badminton club is to provide an environment in which people interested in badminton can come together and play together.
-We plan to meet weekly, and go to PepsiCo court at the Babson Gym.
+We plan to meet twice a week, and go to PepsiCo court at the Babson Gym.
 Depending on interest, more serious members can become members of the Magnus Badminton Club(only 7 minutes away from Olin) to play with other professional players.
-A big priority is to coordinate with Babson's club, perhaps even host joint tournaments.
+A big priority is to coordinate with Babson's club, perhaps even host joint tournaments, as well as join them for external competitions.

 ## Membership
 Any member can be a part of Badminton club to play in Babson.
 However, repeated professional playing at Magnus center will require a Magnus club membership (smaller subgroup of badminton club).
 Exact fees haven’t been calculated yet, but will be prorated per event to be less than 20 dollars per person.
 This may or may not happen, depending on interest.